zinic/tmux-cssh/README.md

 ## User-Home-Settings-file ~/.tmux-cssh

-This file is located in the called user home directory and includes predefined parameters in a single line.
+This file is located in the user home directory, from _tmux-cssh_-calling user, and includes predefined parameters in a single line.

 ```
 dev_servers:-sc 10.10.1.1